vectorgrp/sil-kit/docs/api/systemcontroller.rst

 But the simpler alternative is rather that one participant is solely responsible for using the System Controller, so that no erroneous state changes occur and the transitions remain clear.

+.. admonition:: Note

+  The VIB provides a utility called :ref:`IbSystemController<sec:util-system-controller>`, that provides a basic implementation that can be used to start a simulation.
+In most cases this utility can be used and no own implementation is needed.

+Before the system controller can be used to initiate state transisitions, :cpp:func:`SetRequiredParticipants()<ib::mw::sync::ISystemController::SetRequiredParticipants()>` must be called with the expected set of synchronized participants within the simulation.

 Initiate state transitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~